 EPP: I met with these folks at Creativation, and they said that the needles are designed to bend and not break.
 You can also use size 11 quilting needles if the eye is too small for you with these milliner needles – the quilting needles are a bit longer.

-BOTH: This is a larger item, but stores flat: a pressing mat.
-I have learned quite a bit about pressing mats.
+Wool pressing mat.
+This is a larger item, but stores flat, and you definitely need it: a pressing mat.
+Recently, I have learned quite a bit about pressing mats.
 Did you know that you don’t want a 100% wool pressing mat?!
 I didn’t know that!!!
 This one is a blend, and is premium quality, sold at a really affordable price, and I loooooooooooove it.

 Glue sticks: I have lots of opinions about this.
 In good conscience, I can only link products I truly love and use.
 Amazon does not have glue sticks that I’d recommend.
 There may be some, but they are in a bundle of 5 million (slight exaggeration).